SocketDotTech/socket-docs/docs/call-contracts.md

 ## 1. Contract call example

-Calling onchain contracts from Socket’s offchain vm is very similar to how you call another contract on single chain.
+Calling onchain contracts from SOCKET’s offchain vm is very similar to how you call another contract on single chain.
 Let us compare both these to understand it.

 Following is an example of how `HelloNoter` calls the `receiveNote` function of `Note` when both of them are on single chain.
 You simply create an instance of `Note` and call `receiveNote` function on it.